The Committee on Liberal Studies

 The program is designed for students who want to improve the quality of their prose while mastering new modes of serious inquiry, either within an academic context or in the public sphere.
 Special attention is paid to the history of Western thought, but current developments in the intellectual life of the West and the rest of the world are also explored.

 Among the program's 20-plus faculty members are distinguished writers and accomplished scholars.
-Upon the approval of a thesis topic, students work closely with a faculty member or members on their project.
+Upon the approval of a thesis topic, students work closely with one or more faculty members on their project.